otvam/pypeec/docs/technical.md

 Sparse matrix algebra is used wherever appropriate to speed up the code and limit the memory consumption.
 Wherever possible, multithreading is used for exploiting multicore CPUs.

-The following optional optimizations are available:
+The following optimizations are available for the computationally heavy operations:
-* FFTW can be used for computing FFTs (default is SciPy)
-* CuPy can be used for computing FFTs and matrix multiplications with GPUs (default is NumPy/SciPy))
-* UMFPACK pr MKL/PARDISO can be used for factorizing sparse matrices (default is SuperLU)
+* Computation of the Green functions and electric-magnetic coupling functions.
+  * If the distance between the considered voxels is small, an analytical solution is used.
+  * If the distance between the considered voxels is large, a numerical approximation is used.
+* The factorization of the sparse matrix used for the preconditioner can be done with several algorithms.
+  * SuperLU is typically slower but is always available (integrated with SciPy).
+  * UMFPACK is typically faster than SuperLU (available through SciKits).
+  * MKL/PARDISO is typically faster than UMFPACK (available through Pydiso).
+  * Iterative solvers are also available (quite unstable, low memory requirements, integrated with SciPy).
+* The FFTs for computing matrix-vector product with circulant tensors can be done with several algorithms.
+  * SciPy is typically slightly slower but is always available (integrated with SciPy)
+  * FFTW is typically faster but has to be installed separately (available through pyFFTW)
+  * CuPy is extremely fast but require GPUs with the corresponding libraries (CUDA platform)

 Advanced optimizations (MKL, MPI, OpenMP, or C/FORTRAN) are not implemented.
 Moreover, the memory consumption is not heavily optimized.

 ## Configuration

-The default configuration file is `pypeec/pypeec.yaml`.
+* The default configuration file is `pypeec/pypeec.yaml`.
-The default configuration file is loaded at the startup.
+* The default configuration file is loaded at the startup.
-Afterwards, a custom configuration (JSON or YAML) file can be set:
+* Afterwards, a custom configuration (JSON or YAML) file can be set:
-* with a function call (see `pypeec.main` module)
+  * With a function call (see `pypeec.main` module).
-* with a command line option (see `pypeec.script` module)
+  * With a command line option (see `pypeec.script` module).
+  * The custom configuration should be set immediately after the startup.

 ## Packaging and Environment